sickcodes/Docker-OSX/README.md

 You can tell the container to generate them for you using `-e GENERATE_UNIQUE=true`

-Or tell the container to use specific ones using `-e GENERATE_UNIQUE=true`
+Or tell the container to use specific ones using `-e GENERATE_SPECIFIC=true`

 ```bash
     -e GENERATE_SPECIFIC=true \